Bartosz-Pilarski/fluent-interface-colors/README.md

 This is a small educational project that:
 - Styles and colorizes terminal messages in node.js using ANSI codes,
 - Implements a fluent API pattern for simplicity of use,
-- Allows easy nested styling of console messages.
+- Allows easy chained styling of console messages.

 **Not all possible features are implemented (yet, anyways) - this project is not meant as a replacement for established libraries**
 ...but I won't stop anyone from trying to use it anyways.